TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Ablation

-Considering that datasets like \assembly are recorded at 30 fps and the average action lasts about 570 frames (Fig. \ref{fig:Histogram Durations}), we selected 500 frames as a sensible trade-off between achieving high similarity and minimizing the computational burden.
+Figure \ref{fig:Levenshtein similarity} compares the aggregated sequences with the respective ground truth using the Levenstain similarity.
+This highlights how the NOMA approach is the most effective in maximizing similarity among the proposed ones.
+Considering that datasets like \assembly are recorded at 30 fps and the average action lasts about 570 frames (Fig. \ref{fig:Histogram Durations}), we selected 200 frames as a sensible trade-off between achieving high similarity and minimizing the computational burden.